 “Yeah, I guess just about everybody knows that these days, except for the fundamentalists themselves.”

 “So, knowing all this, how could you go on teaching at a Christian school?”

-“Well, for a while I tried to encourage a curiosity for the truth in my students—until the parents started complaining!
+“Well, for a while I tried to encourage a curiosity for the truth in my students—until their parents started complaining!
 Then I realized I just couldn’t go on with it.
 I took a year off, and traveled around the country.
 And in Europe and India.
 I was supposed to be going back this fall.
 But I know now I just can’t.”

 “So, were you at that hot spring in Oregon you mentioned when you heard of the plan to bomb Congress?”

-“Yes.
+“Yes, until just before I heard of it back in Virginia.
 Camping at the hot spring in the forest, conspiring with a bunch of ex hippies on how to save the country!
 I know that sounds unlikely.”

 “Oh no, I believe you.
 You were saying that’s where you’re headed back to now.”

 “Yes, well, for some time I’d been traveling around the hot springs of the Northwest, discussing philosophy and politics with all sorts of interesting types.
 Many had dropped out of what they saw as our totally crazy, corrupt way of life, and spent most of the year communing with nature and preparing for the breakdown of materialistic society when the oil runs out.”

 “Hah!
 I know a few people like that.”